Janusec/janusec/README.md

 ## Requirements

-* PostgreSQL 9.3~9.6 or 10 (Required by Development and Master Node of Deployment)
+* PostgreSQL 9.3~9.6 or 10 (Required by Development and Primary Node of Deployment)
 * CentOS/RHEL 7, Debian 9
 * systemd
 * Golang 1.14+ (Required by Development Only)